ruffolo14/Generalized-Bell-Scenarios/README.md

 and
 $$\langle A_0 B_0\rangle + \langle A_0 B_2 B_3\rangle + \langle A_1 B_0\rangle - \langle A_0 B_2 B_3\rangle \leq 2$$

+Be free to see the *LND_polytope_facets_output* file above and see if you feel something special about some other inequalities we found.